-A one–time single mother and cosmetics salesperson, Debbie Halvorson became the first female Illinois state senate majority leader before winning election to the U.S. House of Representatives in 2008.
-She advocated for health care reform, alternative energy development, and veterans’ benefits during her term.
+A former single mother and cosmetics salesperson, Deborah L. Halvorson became the first female majority leader of the Illinois state senate before winning election to the United States House of Representatives in 2008.
+On Capitol Hill, she supported health care reform, alternative energy development, and veterans’ benefits during her term.
 “Growing up as a female, being born in ’58, so growing up in the ’70s, women were not thought of as senators,” Halvorson once said of her pathbreaking Illinois political career.
 “My job is to level the playing field and bring government back to the people,” she continued.
 “I’ve never changed my mission statement of helping others.”1

-National Democratic Party leaders recruited Halvorson—a lifelong resident of her congressional district that ran south of Chicago and westward near the Iowa border—to run for the seat in 2008, after incumbent Representative Jerry Weller announced his retirement.
-Halvorson was unopposed in the primary, and in the general election faced Republican Martin Ozinga, III, a concrete company executive who entered the race late after another candidate withdrew.8 While Halvorson and Ozinga found common ground on a range of issues, they disagreed over tax policy and abortion rights.
-Halvorson favored ending tax breaks for the wealthiest Americans, while Ozinga favored extending tax cuts first implemented in 2001 for everyone.9 Halvorson defeated Ozinga with 58 percent of the vote in the November 4, 2008, general election.10
+National Democratic Party leaders recruited Halvorson—a lifelong resident of the traditionally Republican congressional district that ran south of Chicago and westward near the Iowa border—to run for the U.S. House in 2008, after incumbent Representative Gerald C. (Jerry) Weller announced his retirement.
+Halvorson was unopposed in the primary, and in the general election, faced Republican Martin Ozinga III, a concrete company executive who entered the race late after another candidate withdrew.8 While Halvorson and Ozinga found common ground on a range of issues, they disagreed over tax policy and abortion rights.
+Halvorson favored ending tax breaks for the wealthiest Americans, while Ozinga favored extending the 2001 tax cuts.9 On November 4, 2008, Halvorson defeated Ozinga with 58 percent of the vote.10

-Halvorson sought re-election to the 112th Congress in 2010, but she faced tough competition from Adam Kinzinger, an Iraq War veteran who announced his candidacy shortly after Halvorson took office.17 In a race that drew national attention, Kinzinger and Halvorson sparred over a number of issues from Social Security to tax cuts.18 Kinzinger defeated Halvorson with more than 57 percent of the vote in the traditionally Republican district in the November 2, 2010, general election.19
+Halvorson sought re-election to the 112th Congress (2011–2013) in 2010 but faced tough competition from Republican Adam Kinzinger, an Iraq War veteran who announced his candidacy shortly after Halvorson took office.17 In a race that drew national attention, Kinzinger and Halvorson sparred over a number of issues from Social Security to tax cuts.18 Kinzinger defeated Halvorson with more than 57 percent of the vote in the November 2, 2010, general election.19

 1Dennis Conrad, “Rep.–elect Debbie Halvorson: From Cosmetics Sales to Congress,” 7 December 2008, Associated Press.